cloudflare/cloudflare-docs/content/email-security/email-configuration/retract-settings/gmail-retraction.md

 ## 5. Configure BCC rule in Google Workspaces

-You must send copies of inbound email messages to Area 1 for inspection, in order for Area 1 to be able to automatically retract messages.
+You must send copies of inbound email messages to Area 1 for inspection, so that Area 1 can automatically retract messages.
 Messages can be sent to Area 1 using a BCC compliance rule.
 Refer to the steps below to learn how to set this up.
 Automatic retraction is not available when Area 1 is deployed as MX.

 {{<render file="_gmail-bcc-setup.md">}}